-Key words: celiac disease, ulcerative colitis, clostridium difficile, refeeding syndrome Crohn's disease, ulcerative colitis, and celiac disease are disorders mediated immune system. coincidence of celiac disease with inflammatory bowel disease is an infrequent occurrence, particularly in pediatric populations, though it is acknowledged in adult cases.
-This presents a unique involving a 24-year-old male patient who experienced persistent vomiting, significant weight loss, and bloody diarrhea accompanied by abdominal pain and urgency.
+Key words: celiac disease, ulcerative colitis, clostridium difficile, refeeding syndrome Crohn's disease, ulcerative colitis, and celiac disease are disorders mediated the immune system.
+The hv coincidence of celiac disease with inflammatory bowel disease is an infrequent occurrence, particularly in pediatric populations, though it is acknowledged in adult cases.
+This case paper presents а unique involving a 24-year-old male patient who experienced persistent vomiting, significant weight loss, and bloody diarrhea accompanied by abdominal pain and urgency.
 During his medical evaluation, we detected the presence celiac antibodies, elevated of inflammatory markers, and anemia.
 Endoscopic examination revealed pancolitis, pseudomembranous colitis, and atrophy of the duodenal villi.
-The patient concurrently had disease, ulcerative colitis, Clostridium difficile colitis. and active Helicobacter pylori-associated chronic gastritis.
+The patient concurrently had celiac disease, ulcerative colitis, Clostridium difficile colitis. and active Helicobacter pylori-associated chronic gastritis.
 Clostridium difficile colitis is a serious yet common complication in patients with IBD, necessitating simultaneous management of both His dual autoimmune disorders. conditions deteriorated, necessitating immunosuppressive therapy.
-However, initiation the immunosuppression led to refeeding syndrome, adding complexity to the management of his condition.
+However, initiation the of immunosuppression led to refeeding syndrome, adding complexity to the management of his condition.